Disentanglement via Latent Quantization: Abstract

 \section{Abstract}

 In disentangled representation learning, a model is asked to tease apart a dataset's underlying sources of variation and represent them independently of one another.
 Since the model is provided with no ground truth information about these sources, inductive biases take a paramount role in enabling disentanglement.
-In this work, we construct an inductive bias towards compositionally encoding and decoding data by enforcing a harsh communication bottleneck.
-Concretely, we do this by (i) quantizing the latent space into learnable discrete codes with a separate scalar codebook per dimension and (ii) applying strong model regularization via an unusually high weight decay.
-Intuitively, the quantization forces the encoder to use a small number of latent values across many datapoints, which in turn enables the decoder to assign a consistent meaning to each value.
+In this work, we construct an inductive bias towards encoding to and decoding from an organized latent space.
+Concretely, we do this by (i) quantizing the latent space into discrete code vectors with a separate learnable scalar codebook per dimension and (ii) applying strong model regularization via an unusually high weight decay.
+Intuitively, the latent space design forces the encoder to combinatorially construct codes from a small number of distinct scalar values, which in turn enables the decoder to assign a consistent meaning to each value.
 Regularization then serves to drive the model towards this parsimonious strategy.
 We demonstrate the broad applicability of this approach by adding it to both basic data-reconstructing (vanilla autoencoder) and latent-reconstructing (InfoGAN) generative models.
-In order to reliably assess these models, we also propose \ourmetrics{}, new metrics for disentanglement that are cohesively grounded in information theory and fix well-established shortcomings in previous metrics.
+For reliable evaluation, we also propose InfoMEC, a new set of metrics for disentanglement that is cohesively grounded in information theory and fixes well-established shortcomings in previous metrics.
 Together with regularization, latent quantization dramatically improves the modularity and explicitness of learned representations on a representative suite of benchmark datasets.
 In particular, our quantized-latent autoencoder (QLAE) consistently outperforms strong methods from prior work in these key disentanglement properties without compromising data reconstruction.